 FCAT 2.0 Science - (Florida Comprehensive Assessment Test) - This test is administered to all fifth grade students.
 Students are compared to other fifth grade students within the state.

-ACCESS 2.0 - This test is administered to all ELL (English Language Learner) students.
+ACCESS 2.0 - This test is administered to all ELL (English Language Learner) students with a code of "LY" on the first day of the test administration window.